venk120soft/work-related/teams-admin-center.md

 # Teams Admin Center (TAC)
 Working for Microsoft in Marketplace App Lifecycle Team(**MALt**) under Brighu's org, Nanda and Amir

+In short: Teams Admin Center is used by the the Admins in an Organization which helps them to Monetize app licenses for employees, Customize and Configure the Teams Application create and setup the different policies can be permission polices, setup policies, meeting policies.
+Insights of an each app, Dial plans. and Technologies used: React JS, Web API and C#

 Teams is a communication platform Developing by Microsoft.
 It is one of the application offered in Office 365 suites, for any organization to manage teams application for their employees o365 offers Teams Admin Center. where in the admins in organization are able to customize the teams application based on their needs. like if organization wants to buy third party applications (like WorkDay, Pickit, BreakThrugh) and customize it based on organization they can do it from the Teams Admin Center.